lndgalante/which-icon-is-that/README.md

 * [ ] Check if we are handling icon packs with solid and outline versions

+- [ ] Display if icon supports solid or outline version

 **Users Feedback**

 - [ ] Landing like https://www.remove.bg/